alexandreangeli/react-testing-library-pratice/README.md

 # rtl-cypress-tests

 This project was created for doing the pratice of automated tests using React Testing Library and Cypress.io.
-It is a clone of the MDN project [todo-react](https://github.com/facebook/create-react-app), with a few tweaks made by me.
+It is a clone of the MDN project [todo-react](https://github.com/facebook/create-react-app), with a few tweaks made by me, like persisting the data inside the user Local Storage.

 ## Available Scripts